-Funding: SB 2, LEAP, REAP

-Time Frame: 2021-2029.

-Goal 3: Maintain, Improve, and Conserve the Existing Supply of Housing

-- Policy 3.a: Provide property owners with assistance to inspect and identify code violations in residential buildings. - Policy 3.b: Continue to apply for state and federal assistance for housing rehabilitation for low-income households.
-Rental housing that is repaired with government assistance will remain affordable to lower-income households for a specified period of time. - Policy 3.c: Require the abatement or demolition of substandard housing that is not economically feasible to repair and which represents a health and safety threat.
+- Funding: SB 2, LEAP, REAP - Time Frame: Amend Zoning Ordinance within two years of Housing Element adoption.
+Complete grant-funded activities and post standards online by 2023.
+Offer incentives throughout the planning period.
+Outreach to developers to promote residential development in non-residential zones will occur annually, to the extent resources will allow.
+Anticipated 167 units during the planning period. - Goal 3: Maintain, Improve, and Conserve the Existing Supply of Housing - POLICIES - Policy 3.a: Provide property owners with assistance to inspect and identify code violations in residential buildings. - Policy 3.b: Continue to apply for state and federal assistance for housing rehabilitation for low-income households.
+Rental housing that is repaired with government assistance will remain affordable to lower-income households for a specified period of time. - Policy 3.c: Require the abatement or demolition of substandard housing that is not economically feasible to repair and which represents a health and safety threat. - Policy 3.d: Seek, through code enforcement, the private rehabilitation of substandard dwelling units and provide financial assistance, when available, to owners of dwelling units occupied by lower-income households.
+In applying this policy, the City will seek to avoid the displacement of lower-income households.

-- Policy 3.d: Seek, through code enforcement, the private rehabilitation of substandard dwelling units and provide financial assistance, when available, to owners of dwelling units occupied by lower-income households.
-In applying this policy, the City will seek to avoid the displacement of lower-income households. - Policy 3.e: Periodically survey housing conditions to maintain a current database on housing repair needs.
+Policy 3.e: Periodically survey housing conditions to maintain a current database on housing repair needs.